rngesus-wept/puflantu/README.md

 Each verb accepts up to three infixes, in the following order:

 -   A subject pronoun, as described above.
-This is always present if the verb form is being used as a verb, even if the subject is explicitly named elsewhere in the sentence.
-(It may be absent in cases where the verb form is used to derive a noun.)
+This is always present in the active voice, even if the subject is explicitly named elsewhere in the sentence.
+    (It may be absent in cases where the verb form is used to derive a noun, or when using the passive voice.)

     ```
     Andursun  ke   toreli  wl[at]oc.
     Anderson  one  cookie  eat-3S.
     Anderson eats a cookie.

     Ke   toreli  wl[at]oc.
     One  cookie  eat-3S.
     He eats a cookie.

     Andursun ke toreli *wloc. -- Incorrect, [at] infix must still be provided.
     ```